yassingamalz/wasla-custom/readme.md

 - No JavaScript required, pure CSS solution

 **Status**: ✅ **COMPLETED** - Mobile layout now displays without horizontal overflow or white lines on all pages.

+### ✅ **Homepage Content Card Alignment**
+**Problem**: "Read more" buttons were not aligned consistently across content cards on homepage, creating visual inconsistency when card content had different heights.

+**Root Cause**: Content cards used default block layout without flexbox structure, causing footer elements to position based on content height rather than maintaining consistent alignment across all cards.

+**Solution**:
+- Applied flexbox layout to content cards with flex-direction: column
+- Set card height to 100% for uniform card heights
+- Made card body flex: 1 with column flexbox for content distribution
+- Set card footer to margin-top: auto for bottom alignment
+- Made paragraph text flex: 1 to fill available space

+**Technical Details**:
+- CSS flexbox implementation on .content-card, .content-card-body
+- Footer automatically aligns to bottom regardless of content length
+- Maintains responsive behavior on mobile devices
+- No JavaScript required, pure CSS solution
+- Preserves all existing card styling and animations

+**Status**: ✅ **COMPLETED** - All "Read more" buttons now align perfectly across all content cards.

+### ✅ **Mobile Menu Outside-Click Functionality**
+**Problem**: Mobile menu would not close when users clicked outside of it, requiring manual use of the menu toggle button to close the menu.

+**Root Cause**: Missing event listener for click events outside the mobile menu area.

+**Solution**: User implemented outside-click detection functionality that closes the mobile menu when clicking anywhere outside the menu container.

+**Status**: ✅ **COMPLETED** - Mobile menu now closes properly when clicking outside the menu area.

 ---